nagendra547/GraphSample/README.md

 ## A Sample Graph implementation in Java

-## Following operations are avilable
+## Currently following operations are available

 * Graph Creation with default data
 * Adding Direct Edge